gravitational/gravity/examples/wordpress/README.md

 Congratulations!
 You have created your first **Kubernetes virtual appliance**!

-## Installing
+## Step 4 Installing

 Installing the `wordpress.tar` Cluster Image results in creating a Kubernetes cluster with the application pre-loaded.
 This file is the only artifact one needs to create a Kubernetes cluster with Wordpress running inside.

 Copy `wordpress.tar` to a clean Linux machine.
 Let's call it `host`.
 This node will be used to bootstrap the cluster.
-Let's untar it and look inside:
+Let's extract it and look inside:

 ```bash
 $ tar -xf wordpress.tar